 DON’T forget about hardware

-New software might be more resource intensive or require different peripherals for all features to work correctly.
-Speak to your software provider about the hardware requirements of the new software, and whether you can obtain the necessary items at discount through them.
+New software might be more resource-intensive or require different peripherals for all features to work correctly.
+Speak to your construction accounting software provider about the hardware requirements of the new software, and whether you can obtain the necessary items at discount through them.
 Double check you have all the cables and peripherals you need at least a week before ‘go live’ day.

 DO plan your training schedule